Schoolforbasics/runbooks/AnacondaRepository.rst

   upper case letters and numbers, with no punctuation.
 After setup the password can be changed with the web interface.

-Initialize the Anaconda Repo database:
+Initialize the Anaconda Repository database:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::